-Successful candidates for the Fall 2019 term will be notified by email by Tuesday, July 30, 2019.
-Generally, Fall courses start the week of September 9, 2019.
+Successful candidates for the Winter 2020 term will be notified by email by Wednesday, December 4, 2019.
+Generally, Winter courses start the week of January 13, 2020.
 Please refer to your offer for more information on course start and end dates/times.

 How to Apply for Teaching Positions in The Chang School

 Applications for teaching positions in The Chang School are submitted online through the Ryerson University Careers website.
 Applicants apply for individual course sections.
 Information and evidence supporting applicant qualifications must be provided in your teaching dossier/resumé.